Celtic Boy Names and Irish Boy Names

 GRUAGH: giant

-GUTHRIE: Gaelic name meaning “windy spot.”
+GUTHRIE: Gaelic moniker meaning “windy spot.”
 Variant, Guthry exists.

 HALEY: ingenious